andrewmk/xkcdpassgui2/README.md

 # xkcdpassgui2

-Another GUI frontend for the xkcd password generator.
+Another GUI for the XKCD password generator.

-Build with `pyinstall xkcd.spec`
+Build with `pyinstaller xkcd.spec`